Y2PHEQ/BotShare/README.md

 ## SnapShot
 ![](https://i.imgur.com/uHWIfgN.jpg)

-> **Notice**: I will not take any responsibility if the user uses it in any wrongdoing.
+> **Disclaimer**: For educational purposes only.
+I won't take any responsibility if any users take advantage of this and exploit it for illicit activities.